kiitdev/kiit-site/docs/foundations/kiit-result.md

 1. **`status`**: what kind of outcome this is (see [Status](#status) for the full set on each branch), for branching, protocol mapping (`CodesToHttp`/`CodesToGrpc`), and log severity.
 2. **`error`**: what happened, in whatever detail the situation calls for, a message, a field, a wrapped exception, or a domain-specific type.

 The clearest comparison is an HTTP response: a `500` can carry "database timeout" or "null pointer in payment processing," and nobody considers it a defect that HTTP doesn't validate the body against the code.
-The status answers how a caller should behave; the body answers what a human needs to debug it. `status` and `error` play the same two roles here.
+The status classifies the outcome; the body provides the specific details. `status` and `error` play the same two roles here.

 Deriving `status` from `error`'s content would also remove a real degree of freedom: the same `Err` can legitimately be `Restricted` in one call site and `Rejected` in another, depending on what the calling code is actually deciding, not a fact recoverable from the error text alone.